 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-The aggregate peak-trough model probability estimate for 9/01/2018 was 6.0%, which dropped 3.0% from last month's revised value of 9.0%.
-The decline in the aggregate peak-trough probability estimate is consistent with the improvement in the recession slack index. .
+The aggregate peak-trough model probability estimate for 9/01/2019 was 4.3%, which declined modestly from last month's revised value of 7.0%.

 I completed a similar historical regression analysis using the "Buffett Indicator", which is the ratio of equity market capitalization to GDP.
 The correlation is not quite as strong, but is still very significant (-0.74).
-The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is significantly negative (-3.60%), with an expected drawdown in that 10-year period of over 50% (from current levels).
+The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is materially negative (-3.8%), with an expected drawdown in that 10-year period of 51% (from 9/1/2019 levels).

 Unlike human prognosticators, the Trader Edge recession model is completely objective and has no ego.
 It is not burdened by the emotional need to defend past erroneous forecasts and will always consistently apply the insights gained from new data.

 Copyright 2019 Trading Insights, LLC.
 All rights reserved.